peng-hui/cuhk-thesis/README.md

 ```

 There are several notes:
+* Use XeLatex instead of pdflatex for the compilation.
 * To enable latex compilation in your local host, you need have text-live installed.
 You might also need some more packages.
 * The build script might abort before the references are successfully linked.
 You might need to build twice (i.e., run `make` twice).
 * You might reuse the content in your previous papers in the thesis.